-I get to my room and to my utter disappointment find that they gave me a regular bunk bed on the bottom.
+After all my excitement about these cool hostel pods of the future, I get to my room and find to my utter disappointment that they gave me a regular bunk bed on the bottom.
 Now usually, this is a cause for celebration.
 Spacious bottom bunks are like golden tickets to the chocolate factory.
-Rare and amazing.

 Guys, I was sleeping in a wooden box.

 I had just fought the front desk to give me a coffin to sleep in instead of rejoicing at the anomaly of getting a spacious bottom bunk.